duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

   geo fix 19 45 # to fix gps location, first is longitude than latitude
 ~~~

-# Android dns for local server
+# DNS for local server

 On Android emulator `127.0.0.1` will not point to your machine!
 Also your
 `/etc/hosts` file will not be used.
 You can change *hosts* file on android